OffCourse/offcourse-next/packages/documentation/public/how-to-contribute.md

 Before you start working on a feature or substantial code contribution that is not in our bug database or on our roadmap, please discuss it with the team and ensure it is an appropriate addition to the core product.
 You can do this by sending an email to [contact@offcourse.io](contact@offcourse.io)

+## How to use the feature roadmap

+Curious to know what features you can help us develop?

+You will see on our feature roadmap that there are a lot of opportunities to expand the functionalities of the platform, both the functionality of the course cards as well as navigation on the platform for example.
+We continuously update our roadmap with new features.

+We are also open to discuss features you would like to work on that are not on our roadmap.
+You can get in touch via [email](mailto:contact@offcourse.io) to discuss the possibilities.

 ## **Version control branching**

 - Always **make a new branch** for your work, no matter how small.
 This makes it easy for others to take just that one set of changes from your repository, in case you have multiple unrelated changes floating around.